Invariant quantile regression for heterogeneous environments: Introduction

 \subsection{Roadmap and Notation}

 The rest of this paper is structured as follows.
-Section~\ref{sec2} restates the problem setup and introduces the kernel smoothing techniques.
-Section~\ref{sec3} develops the theoretical guarantees for our KSFIQR estimator, including non-asymptotic $\ell_2$ estimation error bounds and variable selection consistency.
-Section~\ref{sec4} presents the algorithmic design for practical implementation.
-Section~\ref{sec5} reports numerical results, and Section~\ref{sec6} presents our conclusions.
+Section~\ref{sec2} restates the problem setup and introduces the smoothed quantile loss function.
+Section~\ref{sec3} presents the motivation of our estimator and the algorithmic design for practical implementation.
+Section~\ref{sec4} develops the theoretical guarantees for our KS-IQR estimator, including non-asymptotic $\ell_2$ estimation error bounds and variable selection consistency.
+Simulation results are presented in Section~\ref{sec5}, followed by a real data analysis in Section~\ref{sec6}; conclusions are given in Section~\ref{sec7}.
 All proofs and some additional numerical experiments are provided in the Supplementary Material.